The High Cost Of Health Care Burnout

 » Are there any preexisting condition exclusions that may affect their ability to collect benefits if they become disabled due to burnout?

-Benefits advisors can earn their clients’ trust by working on grasping the realities of health care professionals’ day-to-day lives, their unique risks, and how much coverage they need.
-Consider this: The American Journal of Medicine cites specific concerns about burnout rates for a number of health care professionals in certain fields.
+Benefits advisors can earn their clients’ trust by working on grasping the realities of doctors’ day-to-day lives, their unique risks, and how much coverage they need.
+Consider this: The American Journal of Medicine cites specific concerns about burnout rates for a number of doctors in certain fields.
 Their list includes family physicians, emergency room physicians, psychiatrists, anesthesiologists, cardiologists, radiologists, general internists, dermatologists, oncologists, general surgeons, gastroenterologists, trauma surgeons, obstetrician-gynecologists, and physiatrists.